 5. Museum of Federal Reserve Bank of Atlanta.

-There is one interesting and unusual place for those who are curious to find out how the largest financial system in the world functions and where American money get literally produced.
+There is one interesting and unusual place for those who are curious to find out how the largest financial system in the world functions and where American money is literally produced.

-I'm talking about Federal Reserve Bank and its Atlanta's subsidiary (known as Atlanta Fed).
-The bank established a nice museum with behind the glass view of the some of their real operations (money sorting and counting).
+I'm talking about the Federal Reserve Bank and its Atlanta subsidiary (known as Atlanta Fed).
+The bank established a nice museum with a glass view of some of their real operations (money sorting and counting).
 Unfortunately, pictures are not allowed inside the building/museum, so you'll have to visit it yourself.

-The Fed's building is the masterpiece as well with some classical elements combined with monolithic white marble.
+The Fed's building is a masterpiece as well with some classical elements combined with monolithic white marble.

 6. Martin Luther King, Jr Memorial.

-No trip to Atlanta would be complete without visiting Martin Luther King, Jr Memorial.
+No trip to Atlanta would be complete without visiting the Martin Luther King, Jr Memorial.

-Georgia had historically been a centre of American slavery, so no wonder Atlanta happened to be a birthplace of a future leader for the civil rights movement - Martin Luther King, Jr.
+Georgia had historically been a center of American slavery, so no wonder Atlanta happened to be the birthplace of a future leader of the civil rights movement - Martin Luther King, Jr.

-The story of Martin Luther King, Jr and what he did not only to fight the racial discrimination, but paved a way to combat other civil rights discrimination, would probably warrant a separate article.
-I'll only mention that this place, Ebenezer Baptist Church was chosen as the King's memorial, because this is were he was baptized and served as a pastor.
+The story of Martin Luther King, Jr and what he did not only to fight racial discrimination but paved the way to combat other civil rights discrimination, would probably warrant a separate article.
+I'll only mention that this place, Ebenezer Baptist Church was chosen as the King's memorial because this is where he was baptized and served as a pastor.

 The tomb of Martin Luther King, Jr. and his wife, Coretta Scott King.